What is a School Governor?

 Kim Bown is designated Safeguarding Governor and sits on the Curriculum and Standards Committee.
 He is a qualified social worker and has held a range of practitioner, manager and academic appointments related to children’s services.
 He is currently a university senior lecturer specialising in teaching and researching issues relating to safeguarding and the wellbeing of looked after children.

 He has extensive experience of external assessment and regulation of higher education in England and Northern Ireland.

 Kim is a parent of two children who attend Awbridge school.
 He is committed to school being a richly rewarding, aspirational, safe and inclusive experience for all children irrespective of background and ability.

 Jane Stokes chairs the Curriculum and Standards Committee.

-Jane is the link Governor for RE and PSHE.
+Jane is the link governor for RE and PSHE at both schools.
 She has a particular interest in seeing how SMSC and British Values are disseminated throughout the curriculum.

 Jane is an Autism Ambassador for the schools and her employer: this scheme, which was rolled out in 2015 by Hampshire, Portsmouth, Southampton and Isle of Wight councils, aims to “raise awareness of autism in our communities to improve outcomes for individuals with autism”.

 Ben Maddison has been a governor since September 2017.
 He sits on the Curriculum and Standards committee, with specific responsibility for Special Educational Needs.
 He is passionate about ensuring that all children are given the greatest opportunity to thrive at school.

 Ben is a government scientist and has 20 years experience conducting research and providing advice to senior decision makers on procurement and policy decisions.